Skip navigation

 Home | Blog | Published on July 28th, 2025

 When summer heat is at its peak, the last thing you want is an air conditioner that stops working—or just isn’t keeping up.
 Unfortunately, the middle of the summer is when AC systems tend to run into the most trouble.
-Long hours of continuous operation, outdoor debris, and overlooked maintenance can lead to a variety of problems.
+Long hours of continuous operation, outdoor debris, and overlooked maintenance can lead to a variety of problems, especially if you skipped spring maintenance for your HVAC before the heat arrived.
+A well-maintained air conditioning unit can last between 15 and 20 years, so regular upkeep is essential to avoid unexpected breakdowns.

 Before you panic and call for AC repair in Akron, OH, check out these five common mid-summer AC issues and what you can do to troubleshoot them first.
+Unresolved AC problems can lead to higher utility bills and increased energy costs, so it’s important to address them promptly.
+Common signs that your HVAC system needs repair include unusual noises, weak airflow, strange odors, inconsistent temperatures, frequent cycling, and leaks or moisture.
 Of course, if your system still isn’t working after these checks, our expert HVAC team is just a call away.

 How to fix it: